Build a Skill End-to-end Using an Alexa-hosted Skill

 |Spanish (MX)||.com.mx||North America||US East (N. Virginia) us-east-1|

 |Spanish (US)||.com||North America||US East (N. Virginia) us-east-1|

 Amazon limits your developer.amazon.com account to 75 Alexa-hosted skills.
 When there are 75 Alexa-hosted skills on your account, you must delete an existing Alexa-hosted skill from your account before you can create another Alexa-hosted skill.

 Your Alexa-hosted skill uses AWS resources.
-Your resource usage is limited to the AWS Free Tier.
-The following limits apply to each Alexa account.
+For each Alexa account, Amazon limits resource usage to the following limits:

 - AWS CodeCommit: 50 GB-month of storage and 10,000 Git requests per month.

 The monthly AWS usage for your hosted skills appears on the Hosting page of the Alexa developer console.
 You can also see your AWS resource usage from the Code tab by clicking on the Usage icon in the toolbar.

 If your usage exceeds these limits, you have 30 days to bring usage under the limit by moving at least one of your skills to a personal AWS account or other cloud services account.
 If you don't bring your usage under the specified limits, Amazon might remove your skill from the Alexa Skills Store.
 If Amazon flags your skill as abusing provisioned resources, Amazon might remove your skill from the Alexa Skills Store before 30 days.